Leray-Schauder Mappings for Operator Learning: Theoretical Construction

-for all $x\in \mathbb K \bigcap \bar B_\rho$, where $\bar B_\rho$ is a radius $\rho$ closed ball in $C^{\kappa,\alpha}([a,b])$, and $g_i$ are neural networks for $i=1,\ldots, n$. \end{theorem} \begin{proof} The proof is similar to that of Theorem~\ref{thm:LS_NN}, where the details following Theorem~\ref{thm:Universal} do not depend on the use of the uniform norm.
+for all $x\in \mathbb K \bigcap \bar B_\rho$, where $\bar B_\rho$ is a radius $\rho$ closed ball in $C^{\kappa+1,\alpha}([a,b])$, and the neural networks $h_i$ span the domain of $\phi_m$. \end{theorem} \begin{proof} The proof is similar to that of Theorem~\ref{thm:LS_NN}, where the details following Theorem~\ref{thm:Universal} do not depend on the use of the uniform norm.
 The main difference here lies in the use of Lemma~\ref{lem:Pn_NN}, to construct a neural network Leray-Schauder mapping $F$ which plays the role of $P_n$ in Theorem~\ref{thm:Universal}, and $\tilde P_n$ in Theorem~\ref{thm:LS_NN}.
 We therefore provide only the details pertaining to this aspect of the proof.
-Since $T(\mathbb K) \subset \mathbb K$, we can construct a single Leray-Schauder mapping, as opposed to two as in the proof of Theorem~\ref{thm:Universal}, where one is used for $\mathbb K$, and another one for $T(\mathbb K)$.
-The double indices referring to the two mappings can therefore be suppressed.

-Observe that by density of smooth functions in $X$, we can assume that an $\epsilon$-net is constructed by taking $\{x_1,\ldots, x_n\}$ smooth functions.
-Furthermore, since we can approximate each $x_i$ by neural networks $g_i$ in the uniform norm, we can assume that the $\epsilon$-net consists of neural networks.
-In order to have $g_i$ smooth for each $i$, we can restrict ourselves to smooth (nonpolynomial) nonlinearities.
+In the construction of $P_n$, we find continuous functions $\{x_1,\ldots, x_n\}$ such that $\mathbb K$ is contained in $\delta$-balls centered at $x_i$.
+Furthermore, since we can approximate each $x_i$ by neural networks $g_i$ in the uniform norm, we can assume that the each element used to construct $P_n$ is a neural network, and upon taking sufficiently smooth nonlinearities, we can assume that they are in $C^{\kappa+1,\alpha}([a,b])$, so that the function $|g_i|^p$ is in $C^{\kappa,\alpha}([a,b])$, following essentially the same procedure as in Theorem~\ref{thm:LS_NN}.
+We assume that the $g_i$'s span an $n$-dimensional space to simplify notation, since the proof is adapted directly as in \cite{EZ_proj} if otherwise.
+Then, applying Lemma~\ref{lem:Pn_NN} we can find neural networks $F^i$ such that the Leray-Schauder mapping $P_n$ can be approximated by the mapping $x\mapsto \sum_{i=1}^n\frac{F^i(x)g_i}{\sum_{j=1}^nF^j(x)}$ for all $x\in \mathbb K\bigcap \bar B_\rho$ with arbitrary precision, where $\rho \geq \max_i \|g_i\|_\infty$.
+Now, to apply the arguments of Theorem~\ref{thm:Universal} and Theorem~\ref{thm:LS_NN} there is one last subtlety to handle.
+While $P_n(\mathbb K)$ is a compact in $E_n$, it is not a priori clear whether the image of $x\mapsto \sum_{i=1}^n\frac{F^i(x)g_i}{\sum_{j=1}^nF^j(x)}$, for $x\in \mathbb K \bigcap \bar B_\rho$ is compact.
+However, by construction we have that